mvolkmann/MyUnixEnv/notes/strapi-notes.md

   (if findone is enabled)

-When a content type has a field with the type "Media", you edit a content object of that type and drag a file onto the field or click the "browse" link to select a file to upload.
+When a content type has a field with the type "Media", you edit a content object of that type and add a media file (image, audio, or video) in two ways:
+- drag a file onto the field
+- click the "browse" link to select a file to upload.

 The files are given unique ids and placed in the public/uploads directory of the Strapi project.